tijptjik/ascension/S06/rules.md

 ### Violence : Attempting Murder

-**UNDER DEVELOPMENT**

-Once you've cleared sufficient doubt which House has a particular character you'd want to damage, you can send in one of your assassins to take them out.
+Once you've cleared sufficient doubt which House has a particular Character you'd want to damage, you can send in one of your assassins to take them out.
 The purpose of killing off characters is to prevent them from scoring any more points for their house - or simply out of spite.

 * Each week you're given a single opportunity to order _one_ of your characters to attempt to kill another player's character.
 * You send them on a mission by selecting the target House, and the target Character.
 * You'll only be presented with Characters which have been fielded in at least one roster for the game.
 * Attempts can be either succesful or fail.
+* **Succesful Attempts**
+    * Result in the target taking immediate health damage according to the Damage Power of the Assassin.
+The effects limit the target's scoring potential for the _current_ episode.
+    * Character deaths and damage are publicly reported in the Chronicle.
+    * The guilty party is not mentioned.
-* **Succesful** attempt
+* **Failed Attempts**

-* Damage is _not_ commulative.
-So if you deal 50% damage in one round, running the same assassination attempt will not kill the player.
-You'd need to send a lethal assassin

-* Certain House / Character combinsations grant them immunity from attack.
-* A failed assassination attempt back-fires : If you guessed the wrong character on your opponent's roster, it will be published in the Chronicle that you made an attempt and failed, mentioning your house, the house you were targeting.
-The player you attacked receives a free piece of intel on you.
-A failed attempt reveals
+    * Backfire terribly.
+If you guessed the wrong character on your opponent's roster, it will be published in the Chronicle that you made an attempt and failed, mentioning your house, and the house you were targeting.
-    - The House which ordered the assassination
-    - Two General pieces of intel on the other House
-    - The assassin's affiliation
-    - The assassin's prominence
-    - The assassin's violence power
+    * The player you attacked receives two items of Roster Intelligence from torturing your assassin.
+    * The player you attacked also receives the assassin's Affiliation, Prominence and Violence Power.

+The degree of damage and success rate is determined by the assassin's Violence Power:

 | power | damage  | success rate      | performance penalty |
 |:-----:|:-------:|:-----------------:|:-------------------:|